Introduction to Azure SQL

 Azure SQL is a relational database service in the Microsoft cloud based on Microsoft SQL Server.

-In this introduction module, participants are introduced to the available Service Tiers, the concept of a DTU and the pricing of Azure SQL.
+In this introduction module, participants are introduced to the Azure SQL offering and concepts like Service Tiers, DTU's and the pricing of Azure SQL.

 - What is Azure SQL?